Life and Work by Alan Bowness is a comprehensive overview in 2,500 words

 Publication of major monograph Barbara Hepworth: Carvings and Drawings, with an introduction by Herbert Read and statements by the artist.
 Exhibition at the Lefevre Gallery, London, in October.

 13 February, death of son Paul in RAF plane crash over Thailand.
 Awarded a second prize in Unknown Political Prisoner competition, organised by the Institute of Contemporary Arts.
-Carves Monolith (Empyrean) for the London County Council, sited outside the Festival Hall (now at Kenwood).
+Carves Monolith (Empyrean) as a memorial to Paul and his navigator.
+Sited outside the Festival Hall in 1954 and acquired by the London County Council in 1959 (at Kenwood since 1961).
 The St Ives Festival, of which Hepworth and the composers Michael Tippett and Priaulx Rainier are co-founders, is held in June.
 Film Figures in a Landscape: Cornwall and the Sculpture of Barbara Hepworth made by Dudley Shaw Ashton for the British Film Institute, with music by Priaulx Rainier.

 April–June, major retrospective at the Whitechapel Art Gallery, London.
 Madonna and Child, carved in memory of her son Paul, is unveiled in St Ives Parish Church.
 In August, visits Greece with her friend and patron, Margaret Gardiner (Athens, Epidauros, Mycenae, Delphi, Crete, Rhodes, Cos, Patmos, Delos, Santorini).
 Receives a large consignment of guarea wood from Nigeria.